jsbnr/nr-terraform-json-nr1-dashboards/readme.md

 ```

 ## First time installation
-The module uses a nodejs script to perfroma the update.
+The module uses a nodejs script to perform the update.
 In the module directory `modues/json_nr1_dashboard` run `npm install` to install the dependencies.

 ## Getting a dashboard template
 Existing dashboard JSON can be aquired using the "Copy JSON to clipboard" button on a dashboard.
 Alternatively it can be retrieved via the API.
 Heres a helper script for that: modules/json_nr1_dashboard/get_dash.sh